-System Variable Description Format or Value &TOD Returns the current time.
+System Variable Description Format or Value &SETFILE Contains the value from the SET FILE command. &TOD Returns the current time.
 When you enter FOCUS, this variable is updated to the current system time only when you execute a MODIFY, SCAN, or FSCAN command.
 To obtain the exact time during any process, use the HHMMSS function.
 HH.MM.SS &YMD Returns the current date.
 YYMMDD &YYMD Returns the current (four-digit year) date.
 CCYYMMDD